 However, if printing at home is not for you, each pattern has a Copy Shop file, this prints on large sheets of A0 paper at either a local printer or an online printer.
 Here are two UK online companies we have tested….

 The first is Flamingo Prints who were very quick.
 We uploaded the file to their website and placed the order at 9am in the morning and received the printed pattern in the next day’s post.
 The paper is 75gsm which is heavier than the paper we used to print our patterns on, so not as pliable but will last a long time.

-The second company was Fabulosew who were slower.
+The second company was Fabulosew who were a little slower.
 We placed the order and were informed that they were very busy.
 The pattern arrived the following week.
-The upside of Fabulosew is the paper they use which is 20gsm.
+The upside of Fabulosew is the fine quality paper they use, which is 20gsm.
 It is thicker than the tissue used by the big pattern companies but sturdy enough to withstand pins without tearing and almost translucent, so excellent when placing over patterned fabrics.

 Flamingo charge £2.00 per A0 sheet and Fabulosew charge £2.30 per A0 sheet.
 As a guide The Utility Coat pattern requires three sheets but The Tie Detail Top only 2 sheets.
 Both companies also print Instruction sheets, but you may wish to do this on your home printer.
 They also offer envelopes for an additional price.

 Fabulosew are currently offering a 15% discount on all printing to The Maker's Atelier customers until 24th January 2024.
 Use the code MakersAtelier15 at the checkout on their website: www.fabulosew.co.uk